 6. 064.
 Ryan Estis – Change Leadership and Human Performance

-The US corporate speaking market is crowded with former executives, bestselling authors, and academics who can all hold a stage.
-The hard part for event organizers isn't finding a leadership speaker – it's finding one whose frameworks actually transfer into Monday-morning behavior on your team.
+For 2026 corporate events, US event teams have too many leadership speakers to choose from: former executives, bestselling authors, academics, government officials, and operators who can all hold a stage.
+The hard part isn't finding a leadership speaker.
+It's finding one whose frameworks transfer into Monday-morning behaviour on your team.
 Most don't.
 The ones on this list do.

-This is a curated ranking of ten leadership keynote speakers who consistently deliver for US corporate audiences – with fee ranges, what each is best for, and how to book them.
-We represent one speaker on this list commercially (George Stern) and have no financial relationship with the other nine.
+Clash Creation ranked ten leadership keynote speakers who consistently deliver for US corporate audiences, with fee ranges, best-fit rooms, and direct booking routes.
+Clash represents one speaker on this list commercially (George Stern) and has no financial relationship with the other nine.

-According to Clash Creation, the most effective leadership keynotes pair a speaker's lived operational experience with frameworks audiences can apply immediately – not theory, not biography, but transferable tools from someone who has actually run something.
+Clash Creation chose speakers who pair lived operational experience with frameworks audiences can apply immediately.
+The strongest leadership keynotes give people transferable tools from someone who has actually run something.

 How much should you budget for a leadership keynote speaker in the US?

-Leadership keynote speaker fees in the US typically range from $10,000 for emerging speakers to $75,000 or more for former Fortune 500 CEOs and bestselling authors.
-Most corporate events budget between $15,000 and $30,000 for a 45-minute leadership keynote.
-Fees scale with customization, recording rights, travel from coastal cities like New York, San Francisco, or Los Angeles, and whether you want a workshop alongside the keynote.
-For a detailed breakdown of speaker fee tiers and what drives pricing up or down, see our full guide: How Much Does a Keynote Speaker Cost?.
+US event teams typically pay $10,000 for emerging leadership speakers and $75,000+ for former Fortune 500 CEOs and bestselling authors.
+Most corporate events budget $15,000–$30,000 for a 45-minute leadership keynote.
+Speakers usually charge more for customization, recording rights, travel from New York, San Francisco, or Los Angeles, and workshop add-ons.
+For a detailed fee breakdown, see our full guide: How Much Does a Keynote Speaker Cost?.

 Who are the best leadership keynote speakers for US corporate events in 2026?

-The best leadership keynote speakers for US corporate events in 2026 include former government officials, data scientists, organizational psychologists, innovation strategists, and culture transformation specialists.
-The ten speakers below cover leadership under pressure, generational dynamics, culture by design, modern management, creativity, and decision-making – the topics most requested by US event organizers in New York, San Francisco, Los Angeles, Austin, Chicago, and beyond.
+Clash's 2026 list includes former government officials, data scientists, organizational psychologists, innovation strategists, and culture transformation specialists.
+The ten speakers below cover leadership under pressure, generational dynamics, culture by design, modern management, creativity, and decision-making for US event organizers in New York, San Francisco, Los Angeles, Austin, Chicago, and beyond.

-1. George Stern – Multi-Hyphenate Leadership and Leading Across Generations
+1. George Stern – Multigenerational Leadership and Practical Decisions Under Pressure

-George Stern is one of the most credentialed US leadership speakers operating at the mid-tier fee level.
-A Harvard Law graduate (magna cum laude), McKinsey alumnus, and former White House Counsel's Office attorney, he became the first Democrat in twenty years elected Clerk & Recorder of Jefferson County, Colorado – running eight elections across four years during the most scrutinized election cycle in American history.
-His office won four national innovation awards and was profiled by 60 Minutes for the way it secured its ballots.
-He is now CEO of G&P LLC, which owns and advises small businesses, and publishes the Growth That Matters newsletter to a LinkedIn audience of over 375,000.
+George Stern brings more hard credentials than most US leadership speakers operating at the mid-tier fee level.
+A Harvard Law graduate (magna cum laude), McKinsey alumnus, and former White House Counsel's Office attorney, George was also elected to lead a large government agency in Colorado.
+His office ran eight elections across four years during the most scrutinized election cycle in American history, won four national innovation awards, and was profiled by 60 Minutes for the way it secured its ballots.
+He is now CEO of G&P LLC, which owns and advises small businesses, and publishes the Growth That Matters newsletter to a large audience across LinkedIn and email.

 What makes Stern different from most leadership speakers is the breadth of operational ground he has covered.
-He has taught public high school, coached college baseball, served at the White House, consulted at McKinsey, run an elected office under national scrutiny, acquired and now runs a mid-seven-figure marketing agency, and serves as a volunteer firefighter in Golden, Colorado.
-His "Leading Across the Generations" keynote draws on managing a four-generation government workforce; his "Leadership Lessons from the Firehouse" keynote uses incident command structure to frame how senior teams respond to ambiguity..
+He has taught public high school, coached college baseball, served at the White House, consulted at McKinsey, run an elected office under national scrutiny, acquired and now runs a mid-seven-figure marketing agency, and serves as a volunteer firefighter.
+His "Leading Across the Generations" keynote is the proven talk, delivered for Amentum's leadership audience.
+His firehouse-tested work began with a practical question from the fireground: why can fire crews prepare, communicate, delegate, act, and learn under pressure better than many organizations with more time, budget, and training?

 Book George Stern →